Engineering-Research-Lab/Engineering-Research-Lab/README.md

 ### Overview

- Operating program interface interacts with training and conversation response output endowed with individual memory slot, represents dialog processing models in text-to-text, text-to-voice or voice-to-voice modes and robot control methods.
-Mechanical recall provides tracking orientation and eye contact with user/interlocutor, as well as mouth device synchronization with speech motility events.
+ Operating program interface interacts with training and conversation memory slot, represents dialog processing models in text-to-text, text-to-voice or voice-to-voice modes and robot control methods.
+Mechanical response provides tracking orientation and eye contact with user/interlocutor, as well as mouth device synchronization with speech motility events.

 ### Prototype application compatibility and usage